 This product disclosure is provided in compliance with article 10 of SFDR.
-It contains information about the investments, methodologies and policies described by Candriam for the management of financial products referred to in Article 8 of SFDR.
+It contains information about the investments, methodologies and policies described by Candriam for the management of financial products referred to in article 9 of SFDR.
 Such product disclosure must be read in addition to the information on the sustainability aspects of Candriam products which are available on each product webpage at www.candriam.com.
-The decision to invest in a financial product must take into account all the characteristics or objectives of that product as described in its legal or contractual documentation.
+The decision to invest in a financial product must take into account all the characteristics and objectives of the product as described in its legal or contractual documentation